justincy/york-solutions.github.io/_posts/2015-03-25-choosing-a-blog-platform.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Choosing a Blog Platform"
-date:   2015-03-24 21:44:37
+date:   2015-03-25
-categories: jekyll update
 ---

-I decided to start a programming blog.
+I decided to start create a company website and blog.
 I thought it would be easy.
 I've started many other blogs in the past. [^1] Though this time my requirements would be a little bit different.

 1. Free, unless it's _really_ good
 2. Hosted